dtomcat/picoPromSD/README.md

 # picoPromSD
-EEPROM reader/writer for the Original Xbox that also decodes the eerpom data
+EEPROM reader/writer for the Original Xbox that also decodes the EEPROM data